500 million learners.

 Zero conversations.

-The world's most popular language apps train you to recognize words — and mistake that recognition for fluency.
-Savantiva trains you to produce language — under pressure, from scratch, in real dialogue.
+The world's most popular language apps train you to recognize words — and call it fluency.
+Savantiva trains you to produce language: from scratch, under pressure, in real conversation.

 You've been playing a game.